WVPA Elderberry to Stillwell Transmission Line Project

 Wabash Valley Power Alliance (WVPA), a generation and transmission electric cooperative serving an alliance of 21-member distribution electric cooperatives in Indiana and Illinois, is hard at work improving reliability and performance of its electrical delivery system.
 Powering more than 285,000 homes, WVPA is investing in infrastructure enhancements as part of their commitment to meet energy needs today and prepare for the future.

-The project involves WVPA constructing a new transmission line to connect the existing Elderberry Substation in St. Joseph County, Indiana to the existing Stillwell Substation, located in LaPorte County, Indiana.
+The Elderberry to Stillwell Project involves WVPA constructing and operating a new 345 kV transmission line to connect the existing Elderberry Substation in St. Joseph County, Indiana to the existing Stillwell Substation, located in LaPorte County, Indiana.
 The proposed transmission line is approximately 18 miles long.

 FAQs